jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) sets out the following matters (if the particulars are reasonably ascertainable):
     (i) the name and address of the driver; and
-    (ia) the electronic address of the driver (if the driver has an electronic address); and (ii) the year and make of the motor vehicle, and the details of its registration plates or vehicle identification number; and
+    (ia) the electronic address of the driver (if the driver has an electronic address); and (ib) the mobile phone number of the driver (if the driver has a mobile phone number); and (ii) the year and make of the motor vehicle, and the details of its registration plates or vehicle identification number; and
     (iii) the date and time of the seizure; and
     (iv) the place where the motor vehicle is, or is to be, impounded; and